AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 Since its an Enterprise resource planning application, the UI is so designed to cater to the Business needs.
 The Navigation among different screens is as follows :
 - There is an initial login screen where the User(Attorney can provide the login information), with additional feature of forgot User name , Password for easy retrieval.
-- After logging in,  the dashboard page would open up -consisting of Parties, matter, Reports and Profile score.
+- After logging in,  the dashboard page would open up -consisting of Parties, Matter, Reports and Profile score.
 - When user clicks on parties - the details of all clients would be showcased in list view.
 There is an option to search for a particular party.
 When we click on that party - their basic details would be shown up, which includes name, email, billing information etc. There would be another option called advanced - upon clicking on that the detailed case description view of the client would pop up.
 - When we click on Matter button - all matters belonging to a particular Case type would be shown.
 - When we click on Reports - we get some visualization analysis along with basic reports.